lasselundstenjensen/itu-bds-sdse/lessons/03-golang-introduction/Z-(Optional)-Master-The-Shell-Workshop.md

 This `Makefile` will print "Generating..." to the terminal then run npm run build inside a folder named src/tailwind then after that run a go program from the main.go file.

+# Ending notes
+At the end of the day most of this stuff is learned best by doing it and figuring things out as you go.
+Google is your best friend if things don't work or break for you, more than likely a user on stackoverflow had the same problem 12 years before you.